rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 <!-- Olemme päätyneet tilanteeseen missä `Sanajoukko` ainoastaan "kapseloi" ArrayList:in.
 Onko tässä järkeä?
 Kenties.
 Voimme nimittäin halutessamme tehdä Sanajoukolle muitakin muutoksia.
 Ennen pitkään saatamme esim. huomata, että sanajoukko pitää tallentaa tiedostoon.
 Jos tekisimme nämä muutokset Sanajoukkoon muuttamatta käyttöliittymän käyttävien metodien nimiä, ei käyttöliittymää tarvitsisi muuttaa mitenkään. -->

 We have arrived at a situation where the class 'WordSet' "encapsulates" an ArrayList.
 Is this reasonable?
 Perhaps.
-This is because we can make other changes to the class if we so desire, and before long we might arrive into a situation where the word set has to be, for example, saved into a file.
+This is because we can make other changes to the class if we so desire, and before long we might arrive at a situation where the word set has to be, for example, saved into a file.
 If we make all these changes inside the class WordSet without changing the names of the methods that the user interface uses, we don't have to modify the actual user interface at all.

 <!-- Oleellista on tässä se, että Sanajoukko-luokkaan tehdyt sisäiset muutokset eivät vaikuta luokkaan Käyttöliittymä.
 Tämä johtuu siitä, että käyttöliittymä käyttää sanajoukkoa sen tarjoamien metodien -- eli julkisten rajapintojen -- kautta. -->